1868 United States presidential election

-The 1868 United States presidential election was the 21st quadrennial presidential election, held on Tuesday, November 3, 1868.
+Presidential elections were held in the United States on November 3, 1868.
 In the first election of the Reconstruction Era, Republican nominee Ulysses S. Grant defeated Horatio Seymour of the Democratic Party.
 It was the first presidential election to take place after the conclusion of the American Civil War and the abolition of slavery.
 It was the first election in which African Americans could vote in the reconstructed Southern states, in accordance with the First Reconstruction Act.

 Incumbent president Andrew Johnson had succeeded to the presidency in 1865 following the assassination of Abraham Lincoln, a Republican.
 Johnson, a War Democrat from Tennessee, had served as Lincoln's running mate in 1864 on the National Union ticket, which was designed to attract Republicans and War Democrats.
 Upon accession to office, Johnson clashed with the Republican Congress over Reconstruction policies and was impeached and nearly removed from office.
 Johnson received some support for another term at the 1868 Democratic National Convention, but, after several ballots, the convention nominated Seymour, who had formerly served as Governor of New York.
 The 1868 Republican National Convention unanimously nominated Grant, who had been the highest-ranking Union general at the end of the Civil War.
 The Democrats criticized the Republican Reconstruction policies, and "campaigned explicitly on an anti-black, pro-white platform," while Republicans campaigned on Grant's popularity and the Union victory in the Civil War.

 Grant decisively won the electoral vote, but his margin was narrower in the popular vote.
 In addition to his appeal in the North, Grant benefited from votes among the newly enfranchised freedmen in the South, while the temporary political disfranchisement of many Southern whites helped Republican margins.
 As three of the former Confederate states (Texas, Mississippi, and Virginia) were not yet restored to the Union, their electors could not vote in the election.
-This was the last time that Missouri supported the Republican candidate until 1904.
+While readmitted to the Union, the presidential electors of Florida were appointed at the discretion of the state legislature rather than by popular vote.

+Partly due to the exceptional circumstances of Reconstruction, this was the last time until 1912 that the Democrats carried more electoral votes from the North (46) than from the South (34), as well as the last time the Republicans did better in the popular vote in the South than in the North until 1964, due to very large majorities in reconstruction states like South Carolina and Tennessee.
+This was also the last time that Missouri supported the Republican candidate until 1904.